rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

 ## Binding Data Options

-The Query Builder control offers two data binding options to display.There are different ways in which you can bind data to the Query Builder control.
+The Query Builder control offers two data binding options to display.
+There are different ways in which you can bind data to the Query Builder control.

 ### RAW_JSON